This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Move a Folder

-You can move folders where you have Contribute permission.
+You can move any folder for which you have Contribute permission.
 You can move folders within spaces, but not between spaces.

 1.